swoole/swoole-docs/get-started.md

 $http->start();
 ```

-To run the server, put the code into a file called server.php and execute it in the cli mode of php:
+To run the server, put the code into a file named server.php and execute it in the cli mode of php:

 ``` bash
 $ php server.php